vlaurin/action-ghcr-prune/README.md

 Any version with at least one matching tag will be excluded.
 Matching is exact and case-sensitive.

+### keep-tags-regexes

+**Optional** List of regular expressions for tags to exclude from pruning, one per line.
+Each expression will be evaluated against all tags of a version.
+Any version with at least one tag matching the expression will be excluded from pruning.

 ### untagged

 **Optional** Boolean controlling whether untagged versions should be pruned (`true`) or not (`false`).
 Defaults to `false`.